Monks restore historic brewing tradition

 Tynt Meadow is available in bottle-conditioned form.
 It’s warm conditioned in the brewery to encourage a strong second fermentation before it’s released.
 The label is designed with Gothic script and both the bottle caps and the boxes that hold the beer have a logo based on the church windows at Mount St Bernard.
 The back label urges consumers to “store in a cool, dark, quiet place.
 Pour gently at 9 degrees”.

 The beer has a bright russet colour and a big fruity aroma reminiscent of raisins and sultanas.
 The colour and aroma suggest that crystal and roasted grains are used along with pale malt.
-Peppery hops on the nose and palate give the beer its distinctive English character and could perhaps come from the traditional Goldings variety.
+Peppery hops on the nose and palate give the beer its distinctive English character: the hops are believed to be English Cascade, Fuggles, Goldings and Pilgrim.

 The hops balance the rich biscuit malt and burnt fruit notes on the palate while the finish is long, complex and ends finally dry, fruity and hoppy.